nadu-pitt/nadu-pitt.github.io/people.md

 {::nomarkdown}
 <div class="main-topic">
     <div class="right-profile-text">
-        <p>Lesong Jia is a Ph.D. student in the Department of Informatics and Networked Systems, School of Computing and Information, at the University of Pittsburgh.
+        <p>Lesong Jia is a PhD student in the Department of Informatics and Networked Systems, School of Computing and Information, at the University of Pittsburgh.
 He received his master's degree in Design and bachelor's degree in Mechanical Engineering, both from Southeast University.
 His research interests include Situation Awareness and Human-computer Interaction.</p>
     </div>
     <div class="left-profile-picture">
         <img src="images/Profile/lesong.png">